Greece

 Practical

-Good on the coast and in towns, completely absent in the deep Agrafa gorges and some high passes.
-Cosmote has the best rural Greek coverage.
-Download offline maps — navigation on these tracks is non-trivial.
+Good on coast and towns, absent in deep gorges and high passes.
+Download offline maps before entering any highland corridor.

 Set your start and end — GoraAdv finds the most offroad line through the mountains.
 Adjust, calculate, export GPX.